 On the Manage Quizzes page, click Grade from the context menu of the quiz you want to grade.
-You can grade by Attempts (whole quiz) or by Questions (individual items).
+You can grade by Users (individual attempts), Attempts (whole quiz) or by Questions (individual items).
 Select the grade option you want from the appropriate tab.

 Click Display Options under the More Actions button and select the appropriate check boxes to modify the following:

 The following displays at the beginning of a quiz result:

 While grading a quiz, click the Questions tab to view quiz responses by question.
 Before you click on a question, there are two options available to view question responses: Grade Individual Responses and Update All Attempts.

 Grade Individual Responses enables you to grade a quiz one question at a time.
 This means you can grade and leave feedback for all responses to each question before moving onto the next question.
 There are two additional options available in this view:

 Update All Attempts enables you to view question statistics, make grading changes, and leave feedback for all responses to the selected question.

 Question statistics display a percentage breakdown of how users responded to the question and the date of the most recent response.
 Other information that displays in the question statistics includes the quiz version, question text and options, and number of responses for each option.

 Below the question statistics, there are options to modify the grade for all responses to the current question.
 Use Grading Type to override grades for all users at once, instead of individually updating each quiz attempt.
 The following options are available for the Grading Type: